Would you like to view this website in another language?

 Before you tweak rotas or shift patterns, you need a cold, honest view of what your labour actually costs today.

-How to calculate your restaurant labour cost percentage
+How to calculate restaurant labour cost percentage

-To calculate restaurant labour cost percentage, you only need two numbers that cover the same period: total labour costs and total sales.
+You only need two numbers that cover the same period: total labour costs and total sales.

-Use gross sales from your POS or accounting system for the same period.
+3. Add up total sales: Use gross sales from your POS or accounting system for the same period.

 Metric Amount